rbaker26/SAP1EMU/README.md

 I originally wanted to write a single WPF app only support a GUI for Windwows.
 I realized that in education, there are a ton of Mac computers, so I would need to write two apps (WPF and GTK#).
 That was going  to be too much work, so Electron.Net seemed to be a great solution.
 I am trying to keep the JavaScript to be only "glue-code" can keep all of the processing in .Net Core by using the REST API as the go-between.
 Finally, AJAX is used for all REST requests to prevent reloading the ASP.NET Views.

+## Adding a New Register
+To add a new register or compenent to the SAP1EMU.Lib, there are XXXXXXX steps:
+ 1) Cre